"Rate Lock" and other Ways to Get a Lower Interest Rate

 Other Interest Saving Strategies

-There are other ways to get a low rate, in addition to going with a shorter rate lock period.
-The larger down payment you can make, the lower your interest rate will be, as you will have more equity from the start.
-You can pay points to bring down your interest rate over the loan term, meaning you pay more up front.
-One strategy that is a good option for some is to pay points to bring the rate down over the life of the loan.
-You'll pay more initially, but you'll come out ahead, especially if you don't refinance early.
+There are more ways to get a reduced rate, besides agreeing to a shorter rate lock period.
+A bigger down payment will result in a better interest rate, because you'll be starting out with a good deal of equity.
+You could choose to pay points to lower your rate for the loan term, meaning you pay more initially.
+One strategy that makes financial sense for some is to pay points to improve the interest rate over the term of the loan.
+You'll pay more up front, but you will come out ahead, especially if you don't refinance early.

 At Real Property Finance, we answer questions about this process every day.
 Call us at 310-379-5997.